kynt-lean/nestjs-address-book/README.md

 - **Authentication**: Easily declare authentication chains in parallel or sequentially, with support for mapping the current user after successful authentication.
 - **Validation Pipes**: Supports data transformation and normalization, such as converting to boolean or Date types, while ensuring input data validation.
 - **Exception Handlers**: Standardizes error objects returned from HTTP responses.
-- **Audit-Logging Infrastructure**: Allows setting creator, creationTime, lastModifier, lastModificationTime, deleter, and deletionTime (for soft deletes), as well as tracking entity property changes.
+- **Audit-Logging Infrastructure**: Allows setting creator, creationTime, lastModifier, lastModificationTime, deleter, and deletionTime, as well as tracking entity property changes.